mesosphere/dcos-docs-site/pages/services/nifi/0.2.0-1.5.0/command-reference/index.md

     ```shell
     dcos nifi plan force-restart <plan> <phase> <step>
     ```
-24. Force complete a specific step in the provided phase.
+24. Force-complete a specific step in the provided phase.
 Example uses include the following: Abort a sidecar operation due to observed failure or known required manual preparation that was not performed

     ```shell
     dcos nifi plan force-complete <plan> [<phase> [<step>]]